AIPLA holds a variety of annual awards competitions for regular members, students members and youth.

 The Maurice Klitzman Award provides a junior corporate attorney or corporate patent agent the opportunity to attend the AIPLA Annual Meeting (with most expenses paid), and the opportunity to be matched up with a mentor during the meeting.
 The award was named after Maurice Klitzman for his active service to AIPLA, including serving as a member of the Board of Directors and a member of the Amicus Committee, as well as the active role he took in educating many new patent attorneys, both as a senior corporate patent counsel and as an adjunct law professor.

-AIPLA is accepting applications for the 2012 Maurice Klitzman Award.
-The winner will receive a complimentary registration to the AIPLA Annual Meeting, October 25-27, 2012 in Washington, DC; coach airfare or train fare; hotel accommodation at the Marriott Wardman Park Hotel; tickets to all meeting functions; and incidental ground transportation.
+AIPLA will be accepting applications for the 2014 Maurice Klitzman Award soon.
+The winner will receive a complimentary registration to the AIPLA Annual Meeting, October 23-25, 2014 in Washington, DC; coach airfare or train fare; hotel accommodation at the Marriott Wardman Park Hotel; tickets to all meeting functions; and incidental ground transportation.
 In addition the recipient will be assigned a mentor to provide guidance during the meeting and facilitate the opportunity to meet members of the AIPLA leadership.